-Council will ensure that Tender documentation is clear and concise, and that it must clearly define the scope of works, performance requirements, insurance/indemnity obligations and evaluation criteria.
+Council will ensure that Tender documentation is clear and concise, and clearly defines the scope of works, performance requirements, insurance/indemnity obligations and evaluation criteria.

 In addition, the following must be included:

 - Conditions of Tender;

 - Formal Instrument of Agreement;

 - General Conditions of Contract; and

 - Specifications or Brief.